 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
-There are several reasons for this discrepancy, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?